climatecrew/nb_integration/README.md

 When you push the `master` branch, Circle runs the test suite, and if it passes it will deploy to Heroku.

+We have a Heroku pipeline, crew-1, to deploy staging and then production.

 ## NationBuilder Setup

 [NationBuilder developer docs](https://nationbuilder.com/developers)